This graduate student fellowship was established by

 Raymond J. Tarleton, past executive vice president of APS, with the assistance of APS.
-The award supports graduate students in plant pathology to encourage students to further their careers in plant pathology.
+The fund supports APS graduate student members in plant pathology to encourage them to further their careers in plant pathology.

-The applicant must be enrolled as a full-time, degree-seeking student with a plant pathology major and recognized as an APS student member at the time of receipt of the award.
-The student should plan on presenting results from the research at a regional or national APS meeting and provide a brief article for publication in Phytopathology News about the value of the fellowship and how it was used.
+Recipients of the fellowship should plan on presenting results from the research at a regional or national APS meeting and provide a brief article for publication in

 Letter of Intent

-A cover letter, written by the student, describing her/his general academic and career goals along with a description of the intended use of the Fellowship (250 word maximum) and why the funding is needed.
+A cover letter, written by the student, describing their general academic and career goals along with a description of the intended use of the Fellowship (250 word maximum) and why the funding is needed.

 Statement of Research